josina1234/docs/workflow_and_style_guide/using_formatters.rst

    yapf -i --recursive .

-.. hint:: A more detailed description on how to use :code:`yapf` can be found in it's `README <https://github.com/google/yapf>`_.
+.. hint:: A more detailed description on how to use :code:`yapf` can be found in its `README <https://github.com/google/yapf>`_.